c29park/CounterProject/README.md

 2. A frame counter advances once per vsync rising edge and feeds six independent sine/cosine lookup tables so each 4D rotation plane can spin at its own speed and phase.
-3. Every pixel evaluates the projected position of all 16 vertices, performs a pair of perspective divides, and checks whether the active pixel lies on any of the hypercube edges or vertices.
+3. Once per frame the design recalculates and caches the projected positions of all 16 vertices, then every pixel reuses those coordinates to perform a pair of perspective divides and check whether the active pixel lies on any of the hypercube edges or vertices.
 4. During active video the RGB outputs update with the color-coding rules (vertices → white, w-edges → lime, other edges → cyan); blanking intervals force the outputs to black.